 The rest of the schools I went to checked out, except one, which seemed like a "fly-by-night" if you ask me.
 An old rig in a dirt lot with an old office trailer.
 You gotta pay cash up front.
 You may or may not use the rig for the "Road Test"...blah blah blah yada yada yada...one guy was so annoying I wish I coulda bitch slapped him!

 The last one I will tell you about seemed like the owner was just getting started.
 He was renting an old warehouse with a huge lot.
-He had a couple of decent rigs and a old dump truck for those wanting a Class B. Seemed like a real nice guy.
+He had a couple of decent rigs and an old dump truck for those wanting a Class B. Seemed like a real nice guy.
 I wish him the best of luck.
-Me seeing a possible opportunity for a job asked him if he needed instructors.
+Me, seeing a possible opportunity for a job, asked him if he needed instructors.
 He kinda sideways looked at me.
 Then I spilled the beans as to what I was up to.
-He said nope sorry I got what I need for now but gimme your name an number I'll call if I need someone.
+He said, nope sorry, I got what I need for now but gimme your name an' number I'll call if I need someone.
 I guess it pays to check out where you go to school.

 It also shows what kind of person you are in how you go about getting your CDL.